The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 - There will not be any mining from an “open pit” – which dramatically reduces our environmental footprint.

-- A bond secured by Sandfire before construction started will ensure that sufficient funds are available to properly reclaim all disturbances at the site.
+- A bond secured by Sandfire before construction will ensure that sufficient funds are available to properly reclaim all disturbances at the site at the end of mine life.

 - Nearly all land will return to agricultural production after reclamation.